Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 Approach with empathy: creating a supportive environment

-Creating a nurturing environment can significantly help someone who is struggling with body image or dietary concerns.
-Remember, empathy in action goes a long way; it's about understanding their struggles and offering support without judgement.
+Creating a nurturing environment can help someone struggling with body image or dietary concerns.
+Remember, empathy in action goes a long way; it's about understanding their struggles and offering support without judgment.

 To support someone with an eating disorder, listen more, encourage professional help, and remind them of their worth beyond their physical appearance.
 It's about being there consistently and empathetically.